A 15 foot rowing boat - design and construction

 Outriggers unfolded, again in the position for carrying a passenger

-The idea originated when Josephine expressed a desire for a boat that we could get afloat in without the complications of road trailing, rigging and launching our seaworthy but also heavy 15 foot sailing dinghy.
-She does not drive and so her original wish was for a boat she could wheel down to our local beach and launch on her own using some kind of wheeled trolley.
-Additionally she also wanted the boat to have room for both of us to live on board with a boat tent!
-I was pretty sure these requirments could not be combined, but a lightweight boat that could carry camping equipment for on shore camping should be feasible.
+The idea originated when Josephine expressed a desire for a boat that we could get afloat without the complications of road trailing, rigging and launching our seaworthy but also heavy 15 foot sailing dinghy.
+She does not drive and so her original wish was for a boat she could take to our local beach and launch on her own using some kind of wheeled trolley.
+She also wanted the boat to have room for both of us to live on board with a boat tent!
+I was pretty sure these requirements could not be combined, but a lightweight boat that could carry camping equipment for on shore camping should be feasible.

 It was with this in mind that a few years ago I purchased a two person inflateable kayak but we quickly found that was not realy the answer.
 Unpacking, inflating and assembling an inflateable kayak actually takes considerably longer than unloading a lightweight boat from a car roor rack or launching from a road trailer, so no time saving there.
-The inflateable kayak also did not really have space for camping equipment, so much of the volume within the hull being air chambers.
-We also never really got used to the idea of paddles, we are much more used to oars which have provided the secondary propulsion for our sailing dinghy over many years.
+Also, the inflateable kayak also did not really have space for camping equipment, so much of the volume within the hull being air chambers.
+And we never really got used to the idea of paddles, we are much more used to oars which have provided the secondary propulsion for our sailing dinghy over many years.

 I have to say that the original requirement for a boat that could be transported manually from our house to the local beach has hot been achieved.
-Although we quite often walk down to the beach I had never studied the route iin detail and had not taken into account the steep steps on the last part of the path down onto the beach.
-We did once try wheeling the boat by hand to the beach but it was quite an effort to person handle the boat down those steps and also to haul it back up the steep half mile from the beach to our house.
-But this does not really matter since there are three good boat launch slipways within about half an hour drive from the house, so why struggle to launch on a beach that is really a surfing beach anyway, not a good place for small rowing boats.
+Although we quite often walk down to the beach I had never studied the route iin detail and had not taken account of the steep steps on the last part of the path down onto the beach.
+We tried it once but it was a struggle to get the boat down those steps and also to haul it back up the steep half mile from the beach to our house.
+But there are three good boat launching slipways within about half an hour drive from our house, so why struggle to launch on a beach that is really a surfing beach anyway, so not a good place for small rowing boats.

 I recently produced a Powerpoint presentation for a meeting of the Amateur Yacht Research Society, so if you want to see more you can download the attachment below.